r3glisss/SecPump/README.md

 ## General description

 SecPump is a wireless insulin pump and insulin kinetics simulator.
 The vanilla version of the system workbench (version without any security issue) requires an STM32 board with the BlueNRG extension and a computer or a Raspberry Pi running Python.
+A simplified version of the system workbench can also be executed on a RISC-V-based FPGA.
 The computer/Raspberry Pi models the human body kinetics over time based on Bergman's differential equations.
 In other words, it models how blood glucose reacts based on the insulin level in the human body.
 In our case, the computer/Raspberry Pi models the blood glucose of a diabetic.
-As diabetic does not produce insulin, the latter should be injected thanks to an artificial pancreas such as an insulin pump.
-The STM32 is only the insulin pump of the whole system.
-To represent the physical link between a theoretical diabetic and the wireless pump, the STM32 is connected via the serial port to the computer/Raspberry Pi.
-Over time, the computer/Rasperry Pi sends the amount of glucose of the diabetic to the STM32 that computes the amount of insulin to inject accordingly.
+As a diabetic does not produce insulin, the latter should be injected thanks to an artificial pancreas such as an insulin pump.
+The STM32 or FPGA is only the insulin pump of the whole system.
+To represent the physical link between a theoretical diabetic and the wireless pump, the STM32 or FPGA is connected via the serial port to the computer/Raspberry Pi.
+Over time, the computer/Rasperry Pi sends the amount of glucose of the diabetic to the STM32 or FPGA that computes the amount of insulin to inject accordingly.
 The amount of insulin to inject by the pump is computed thanks to an integrated PID.
 SecPump is then a closed-loop regulation system.
-As a note, SecPump can also be programmed as an open-loop system when the amount of insulin to inject can be manually configured using a BLE interface (smartphone or BLE python script).
+As a note, SecPump can also be programmed as an open-loop system when the amount of insulin to inject can be manually configured using a BLE interface (smartphone or BLE python script). i

 ## Get started

 The repository contains three folders: "Scripts" contains the human body simulation scripts, the PC interface with the pump, and a BLE communication script.
-"SecPump-Vanilla" contains the model of the functional pump, and finally, "SecPump-Security-Demo" is a deliberately vulnerable modified version of the pump.
+"SecPump-Vanilla" contains the model of the functional pump, "SecPump-Security-Demo" is a deliberately vulnerable modified version of the pump, and finally, "SecPump-RISC-V" contains the RISC-V version of the model.

 ### Requirements

 To run the vanilla system it is mandatory to have a Nucleo F446-RE STM32 board with the BlueNRG extension, a Linux computer with a BLE connection (if possible).
+See the "SecPump-RISC-V" folder for the FPGA version.

 To replay the attack it is preferable to have two computers available both based on Linux, one of which should include a functional BLE stack.